Nordgaren/DS-Gadget/README.md

 # Change Log
 ### Prerelease 0.14.5
+* **Update to Resources/Equipment/Weapons/MeleeWeapons.txt**

 * NG+ support in the misc tab.
 Allows user to modify NG+

+* Added 4 king sword and stick to weapons

 ###  Prerelease 0.14.4.2)
 * Hotfix for Heal Timer which allows the heal timer to heal to full HP when HP is buffed